How To: Fork a GitHub Repository & Submit a Pull Request

 3. Track the original repository as a remote of the fork

 Once you’ve forked a repository, changes to the original (or “upstream”) repository are not pushed to your fork.
-We need to tell the new repository to follow changes made upstream to keep it fresh via something called a
+We need to tell the new repository to follow changes made upstream to keep it fresh via remotes.

 Switch directories to the forked repository you just cloned and run the following commands.
 Replace the last part of the first line with the original repository clone URL — similar to the how you grabbed the URL in step 2, but this isn’t the one with your username.